The Head Master of Altrincham Preparatory School, Andrew Whittaker, welcomes you to APS and gives an overview of the school.

-Bank Place is our new Early Years Foundation Stage Centre of Excellence in a completely refurbished and redesigned building right next to the Infant School at Highbury and is home to Nursery, Pre School and Reception.
-Assistant Head Sara Makepeace-Taylor explains what makes APS’ provision for young boys so special.
+Bank Place is our new Early Years Foundation Stage Centre of Excellence in a completely refurbished and redesigned building right next to the Pre Prep School at Highbury and is home to Nursery, Pre School and Reception.

 The move to Bank Place certainly helps this.
 We have exclusive access to the adjacent Bell Field, a private walled park, so we can explore some of the ideas of a “Forest School”.
 This is a part of our curriculum where children can learn personal, social and educational skills in an outside environment.
 After all, that’s what boys love to do: we can get them outside, involve them in lots of practical investigations, and make learning fun.
 It all feeds into the idea of functioning as a fabulous, friendly place to learn.

 We’re right up to date with the latest teaching methods at APS.
 We follow the EYFS curriculum which was updated in 2012 and while it focuses on personal, social and emotional development, the physical aspect of learning has been given far more prominence - which for a boys’ school is perfect.

 If you encourage enthusiasm in boys, then naturally they want to be involved in everything, even if they make mistakes along the way.
 We have an atmosphere of acceptance and encouragement at APS - and if things go wrong, it doesn’t matter.